harcokuppens/pmwiki-cookbook-imagepopup/README.md

 The ImagePopup cookbook is a plugin for PmWiki which after including an (:imagepopup:) directive in a wiki page gives you automatically image popups for images on a wiki page.
 That is when you click on an image it will open a larger popup window with the image allowing you to take a better look at the image.
 The popup of the image is intelligently placed such that it doesn't overlay the original image or doesn't overlap a specified surrounding box around the image so that info around the image is kept visible.
 Eg. see the example below where the popup does not overlap the text beside the image.
 If you click on another image the old popup window is removed and a new one is opened.
 You can also close the popup window by clicking on the image again or by clicking on the popup window.

 The details of the ImagePopup cookbook are described on the [ImagePopup cookbook's description page](https://www.pmwiki.org/wiki/Cookbook/ImagePopup).
+The source code of the ImagePopup plugin is at https://github.com/harcokuppens/pmwiki-cookbook-imagepopup/, which also provides a devcontainer in which you can see the plugin in action and further develop it.

 ## Devcontainer